BoxBoat-GitHub-Practice/github-platform-mgmt-enterprise-account/docs/2-IMPORTATION.md

 ## pre-requisites

 1. locally [install terraform](https://releases.hashicorp.com/terraform/) version 0.13.0 as this is the required version for terraformer use.
-  - I use [tfenv](https://github.com/tfutils/tfenv) to manage terraform version installaitons on my mac.
+  - I use [tfenv](https://github.com/tfutils/tfenv) to manage terraform version installations on my mac.
 Tfenv can be installed by running the following [brew](https://formulae.brew.sh/formula/tfenv) command `brew install tfenv`
     - `tfenv install 0.13.0`
     - `tfenv install 1.3.4`
     - `tfenv use 0.13.0`